cnu1812/May-Month_Challenges/12-05-23/solution.md

 ### Output

-`i love angelhack code challenge because it is fun and exciting and i dislike the word   that appears in the phrase`
+`i love angelhack code challenge because it is fun and exciting and i dislike the word yab that appears in the phrase`

 ### Reasoning